MetroLink (St. Louis): Fares

-MetroLink uses a proof-of-payment system.
+MetroLink uses turnstile gates with fare validators to limit access to the paid area of stations to passengers with tickets and other forms of payment.
+The gates were installed in the 2020s to replace the previous proof-of-payment system.
 Tickets can be purchased at ticket-vending machines at the entrance to all stations and must be validated before boarding the train.
 Single-ride tickets are good for up to two hours in the direction that a passenger initially boards.
 Some fares, such as monthly or weekly fares, do not need to be validated, but passengers must have the pass in their possession while riding and must show the pass to security personnel upon request.
 Reduced fares can be purchased by seniors ages 65+, people with disabilities, and children ages 5–12.
 Up to three children under 5 may ride free with a fare-paying rider.
 Proof of age may be requested of all people riding with reduced fares.
 Other types of passes include a Semester Pass for full-time students.

 In 2018, Metro introduced the Gateway Card, a multi-use smart card that was intended to eliminate most paper passes and tickets.
 In 2023, Metro announced that it would replace the Gateway Card—one Bi-State official called it a "failed system"—with a new fare collection system as part of the Secure Platform Plan.